Scallions Nutrition Facts

 Are scallions the same as green onions?

-The only difference is how they’re chosen to be labeled at the store.
-Spring onions, on the other hand, are a different thing.
-The bulb of a spring onion is much larger, compared to the small, not-so-bulbous scallion.
+Scallions and green onions are literally the same thing.
+The only difference is how they’re labeled in the store.
+Spring onions, on the other hand, are different.
+The bulb of a spring onion is much larger than the small, not-so-bulbous scallion.

-Are shallots and scallions the same?
+Are shallots and green onions the same?